 South Africa is a large and diverse country with much to see and do - from the nature lover to the historian and even for the adventurer.
 All that we can say for sure is that you will never have enough time in a single trip and you will most likely leave South Africa wanting to return.

-Known as one of the top kiteboarding destinations in the world South Africa is perfect for any level of kiteboarder since there are conditions for everyone.
+- Kitesurfing - Known as one of the top kiteboarding destinations in the world South Africa is perfect for any level of kiteboarder since there are conditions for everyone.
 The coast is full of wavy beaches, flat water lagoons, and rivers that are both flat and wavy farther out to sea.
-Our favorite spot by far is the magnificent Langebaan lagoon.
+Our favourite spot by far is the magnificent Langebaan lagoon.

 WHAT TO PACK FOR SOUTH AFRICA